Tax Consequences of Foreign Currency Transactions

 - recognition of gain or loss from foreign branches of domestic businesses.

-However, foreign exchange rates do not need to be considered if all of the transactions are in United States (US) dollars, even if the transaction is with a foreign company or occurs in a foreign country.
+However, foreign exchange rates do not need to be considered if all the transactions are in United States (US) dollars, even if the transaction is with a foreign company or occurs in a foreign country.

 There are 3 important concepts to remember when dealing with foreign currency transactions: